sezanzeb/Treibhaus/readme.md

 better individuals.

 - Calculates the gradient between parents and their childs to improve training in continuous domains.
+Also uses a momentum term.

 - Can be multiprocessed using a 'workers' hyperparameter.

 ## Contributing

 "TODO" markings are scattered across treibhaus.py that can be worked on.
+There is also a todo.md file.

 New examples and benchmarks are also much appreciated, as well as new ideas and features.

-To goal is to have something that works out of the box for *easy* problems with a very minimal coding effort.
+To goal is to have something that works out of the box for **easy** problems with a *very minimal coding effort*.
 Other than that, it's mostly for the sake of fun, implementing new funky features and ideas.

 ## Installation